PrefectHQ/prefect/docs/core/concepts/parameters.md

 flow.run() #prints 3
 ```

-:::tip Parameter names
+!!! tip Parameter names
     While parameters can have any name, there can only be one parameter with that name in the flow.
 This is achieved by requiring a `Parameter's` slug to be the same as its name.
 :::